furious-programming/TreeStructInfo/README.md

 `pl` [read more...](http://treestruct.info/pl/format/2.0.htm#idRefAttributes)

-# Referencing child nodes
+# Referenced child nodes

-Like the referencing attributes, referencing child nodes also have their **declarations** and **definitions**.
+Like the referenced attributes, referenced child nodes also have their **declarations** and **definitions**.

-The line with referencing child node declaration must contain only the key phrase `ref node` and the name of the node:
+The line with referenced child node declaration must contain only the key phrase `ref node` and the name of the node:

 ```
 ref node Name